hashbrowncipher/Priam/docs/backups.md

 test_backup/eu-west-1/cass_test/37809151880104273718152734159458104939/201202142346/SNAP/MyKeyspace/MyCF-g-265-Data.db
 ```

-## Multipart upload

-Priam leverages the multipart upload feature of S3.
-This helps in uploading
-large files in parallel.
-Each file is chunked into several parts and each part
-is uploaded in parallel.

 ## Compression

 Priam uses snappy compression to compress data files.
 Each file is chunked and
-compressed on the fly.
+compressed in a streaming fashion, and the compressed data is uploaded to S3
+without being written to disk.

 ## Throttling

-Throttling of uploads helps reduce disk IO and network IO as well.
-With Priam
+Throttling of uploads reduce spikes of disk and network IO.
+Using Priam
-properties, you can set the Mb/s which are read from the disk.
+properties, you can limit the rate at which data is read from disk.

 ## SNS Notifications

-Priam can send SNS Notifications, pre and post upload of any file to S3.
-This
+Priam can send SNS notifications before and after upload of any file to S3.
-allows a cleaner integration with external service depending on backups which
+This allows a cleaner integration with external services which consume backup
-are about to be uploaded.
+data stored in S3.

 ## Async Uploads

-Priam allows user to configure if they wish to do parallel uploads to remote
+Priam allows the user to configure parallel uploads of snapshot and incremental
-file system for snapshots and incrementals.
-Doing parallel uploads makes your
-backup faster but may use the bandwidth of the instance and thus starve
-Cassandra.
-Bandwidth used by backups can be controlled by `throttling` them.
-This should be carefully reviewed based on your instance capabilities.
+backups to increase overall throughput.
+This option is best used in conjunction
+with Priam's throttling features, to ensure that the instance retains enough
+free resources to serve Cassandra queries.

 Priam by default does NOT allow async uploads, though our suggestion is to
 enable them on few instances and see the performance and then tune.
 In our